What makes a bond a bond?

 - Pfandbriefe and covered bonds: German securities secured by mortgages are known as Pfandbriefe or, depending on the size of the offering, “Jumbo” Pfandbriefe.
 The Jumbo Pfandbriefe market has historically been one of the largest sectors of the European bond market.
 The key difference between Pfandbriefe and mortgage-backed or asset-backed securities is that banks that make loans and package them into Pfandbriefe keep those loans on their books.
 Because of this feature, Pfandbriefe are sometimes classified as corporate bonds.
 Other countries in Europe are increasingly issuing Pfandbriefe-like securities known as covered bonds.

-The non-government bonds described above tend to be priced relative to government bond yields or the London Interbank Offered Rate (LIBOR).
-The difference between the yield on a non-government bond and the government bond yield or LIBOR rate is known as the "credit spread."
+The non-government bonds described above tend to be priced relative to government bond yields or the Secured Overnight Financing Rate (SOFR).
+The difference between the yield on a non-government bond and the government bond yield, or SOFR rate, is known as the “credit spread.”
 For example, a company with a slightly lower credit rating than its government might issue a bond with a yield or credit spread of 50 basis points (0.5%) over a government bond with the same maturity.
 Credit spreads adjust based on investor perceptions of credit quality and economic growth, as well as investor demand for risk and higher returns.

 After an issuer sells a bond, it can be bought and sold in the secondary market, where prices can fluctuate depending on changes in economic outlook, the credit quality of the bond or issuer, and supply and demand, among other factors.
 Broker-dealers are the main buyers and sellers in the secondary market for bonds, and retail investors typically purchase bonds through them, either directly as a client or indirectly through mutual funds and exchange-traded funds.